Linear Maximum Margin Classifier for Learning from Uncertain Data: Conclusion

 \section{Conclusion}

 In this paper we proposed a novel classifier that efficiently exploits uncertainty in its input under the SVM paradigm.
-The proposed SVM-GSU was validated on the large-scale dataset of TRECVID MED 2014 for the problem of video event detection, as well as on the MNIST dataset of handwritten digits.
-For both of the above problems, a method for modeling and estimating the uncertainty of each training example was also proposed.
-As a shown by the experiments, SVM-GSU, validated in the video event detection and the image classification problems, efficiently takes into consideration the uncertainty of the training examples and achieves better detection or classification performance than the standard SVM, and previous SVM extensions that model uncertainty isotropically.
+The proposed SVM-GSU was evaluated on synthetic data and on five publicly available datasets; namely, the MNIST dataset of handwritten digits, the WDBC, the DEAP for emotion analysis, the TV News Commercial Detection dataset and TRECVID MED for the problem of video event detection.
+For each of the above datasets and problems, either uncertainty information (e.g., variance for each example and for all or some of the input space dimensions) was part of the original dataset, or a method for modeling and estimating the uncertainty of each training example was proposed.
+As shown in the experiments, SVM-GSU efficiently takes input uncertainty into consideration and achieves better detection or classification performance than standard SVM, previous SVM extensions that model uncertainty isotropically, and other state of the art methods.
+Finally, we plan to investigate the kernalization of the proposed algorithm and the extensions of it for the problem of regression under Gaussian input uncertainty.

 \appendices